falkr/ttm4115/pages/prep-statemachines.md

 caption: "Functionally identical timer, but with entry and exit actions on the state."
 ---

 **Exercise:** Simulate both of these state machines in you head or on paper by going through all the states, starting with the initial state.
-Verify that these to versions really are functionally equivalent.
+Verify that these two versions really are functionally equivalent.

 ## Internal Transitions